Zone Face Lift

 Which Products are used?

-After a short consultation Sharron will begin to cleanse the face.
+After a short consultation, Sharron will begin to cleanse the face.
 She will then apply Ziggie Bergman’s Facial Elixir which lifts your Face & Spirit with silky Amethyst Crystal-Infused oil.
 This oil hydrates your skin and helps reduce fine lines to help you look radiant.

-How will I feel After ?
+How will I feel after?

 The unique benefit of Facial Reflexology is that it not only supports overall health and wellbeing, but it also promotes a more youthful appearance and complexion.